hermangroup/docs/wallets/dashcore/backup.rst

 There is no fixed procedure to verify your backup, but you should test restoring it at least once to make sure it works.
-If you have a simple copy of the file, try to restore it to your current *DashCore* folder and start Dash Core to make sure it opens without any errors.
-If you decided to store the file in an encrypted zip file, make sure you can unzip it and that it opens correctly in Dash Core.
-In short, make sure that you (or the person you are trusting to eventually go through this process for you) can actually reverse your backup process to get access to your Dash, instead of relying on the fact that this process should theoretically be reversible.
+If you have a simple copy of the file, try to restore it to your current *HistoriaCore* folder and start Historia Core to make sure it opens without any errors.
+If you decided to store the file in an encrypted zip file, make sure you can unzip it and that it opens correctly in Historia Core.
+In short, make sure that you (or the person you are trusting to eventually go through this process for you) can actually reverse your backup process to get access to your Historia, instead of relying on the fact that this process should theoretically be reversible.